doc4d/docs/docs/API/SessionClass.md

 :::

-Regarding remote client sessions, the function only impacts [code accessing the web server](../WebServer/preemptiveWeb.md#writing-thread-safe-web-server-code).
+With remote client sessions, the privileges only concerns the code executed in the context of a [web request sent through a Web area](../Desktop/clientServer.md#sharing-the-session-with-qodly-pages-in-web-areas).

 With stored procedure sessions and standalone sessions, this function returns a collection only containing "WebAdmin".